9beach/hungerford-algebra-solutions/chap-1-3.md

 ---
-pagetitle: "Chapter I: Groups - 3.
+pagetitle: "Chapter I: 3.
 Cyclic Groups"
 author: 9beach@gmail.com

 ---

 # A solutions manual for Algebra by Thomas W. Hungerford
-## Chapter I: Groups - 3.
+## Chapter I: 3.
 Cyclic Groups
-### Exercises

 1\.
 Let $a$, $b$ be elements of a group $G$.
 Show that $|a| = |a^{-1}|$;
 $|ab| = |ba|$, and $|a| = |cac^{-1}|$ for all $c\in G$.